emzudemo/goal-donor/replit.md

 ## Overview

-GoalGuard is a web application that combines personal goal tracking with charitable giving.
-Users set goals with deadlines, pledge donations to verified charitable organizations if they fail to meet their goals, and track their progress.
+GoalGuard is a web application tailored for the German market that combines personal goal tracking with charitable giving.
+Users set goals with deadlines, pledge donations to verified charitable organizations from betterplace.org if they fail to meet their goals, and track their progress.
 The platform integrates with Strava for automated fitness tracking and uses Stripe for payment processing.

 The application motivates users through accountability - turning personal commitments into potential charitable impact.
-It features a clean, motivational UI inspired by Strava, GoFundMe, and Linear's design principles.
+It features a clean, motivational UI inspired by Strava, GoFundMe, and Linear's design principles. **All user interface text is in German, and the currency is Euro (€)**.

 ## User Preferences